 Teachers from the eight schools participating in the pilot initiative, as well as staff of the UWI Seismic Research Centre and NIHERST/NGC National Science Centre, where seismic stations will also be installed for the benefit of the public at large, were trained in the use of the seismometers sponsored by NIHERST, Durham University and Imperial College.
 The schools network were registered with the BGS international database, to enable their data to be uploaded and exchanged with the UK school network and many others, including the Caribbean, around the world.

 BGS, Imperial College, Durham University and University of Leicester were responsible for providing content, sourcing the equipment needed, providing training to local partners and teachers during the pilot phase.
-They will also assist in maintaining networks among local students and other students globally who are members of the Seismology in Schools Programme, and help NIHERST, SRC and MOE to monitor, evaluate and improve the programme in the long term.
-NIHERST continues to coordinate the ongoing efforts of the collaborating agencies and, together with SRC and MOE, maintain the programme locally.
+NIHERST continues to coordinate the ongoing efforts of the collaborating agencies and, together with UWI SRC and the Ministry of Education (MOE), maintain the programme locally.
 The MOE continues to provide technical advice to guide the infusion of the concepts and skills developed during teacher training into effective teaching and learning strategies as well as ensure alignment with national and regional education policies and curricular goals.

 NIHERST in collaboration with the UWI Seismic Research Centre hosted the 3rd annual tour of Seismology in Schools Workshops in 2018.
 To date, over 500 secondary school students from Forms 4-6 have been engaged in the programme.
 All were trained in analysing real seismic data and have recorded just over 100 significant earthquake events across the Caribbean and Latin American region.
 They have also been introduced to new methods of learning using seismology concepts.